Learn out how to organize your scrapbook paper so it is easy to use and easy to keep organized while crafting!

 Organizing your scrapbook paper can make a world of difference when crafting!
 The tricky part is keeping it organized and finding a system that works well for you.
 Last year I spent the month of January organizing my scrapbook paper, and after a year of using my “system,” I am happy to say I love it!
 Today I thought I’d share what has worked well for me in a post all about how to organize your scrapbook paper!

 A little background about my crafting and sewing space: It is relatively small and since it is half of our family room, it is important that most of my crafting supplies are tucked away.
-Everything needs a place of its own so I can quickly clean the area up when I am not working.
+Everything needs a place of its own so I can quickly clean the area up when I am done working.

 How to Organize 8.5″ x 11″ Scrapbook Paper and Scraps